 In September 2006, the FASB issued Statement of Financial Accounting Standards ("SFAS") No. 158, "Employers' Accounting for Defined Benefit Pension and Other Post Retirement Plans" ("SFAS 158").
 SFAS 158 requires entities to recognize on their balance sheets the funded status of pension and other postretirement benefit plans.
 Entities are required to recognize actuarial gains and losses, prior service cost, and any remaining transition amounts from the initial application of Statement of Financial Accounting Standards No. 87, "Employers' Accounting for Pensions," and Statement of Financial Accounting Standards No. 106, "Employers' Accounting for Postretirement Benefits Other Than Pensions," when recognizing a plan's funded status, with the offset to accumulated other comprehensive income.
 SFAS 158 will not change the amounts recognized in the income statement as net periodic benefit cost.
-All of the requirements of SFAS 158 are effective as of December 31, 2006 for calendar-year public companies, except for a requirement for fiscal-year-end measurements of plan assets and benefit obligations with which the Company is already in compliance.
+All of the requirement for fiscal-year-end measurements of plan assets and benefit obligations with which the Company is already in compliance.
 Management is currently evaluating the impact on the Company's statements of financial position and operations.